-d.
-Plan for Collecting the Data Required for This Solicitation's Performance Measures Describe the process for measuring project performance.
-Identify who will collect the data; who is responsible for performance measurements; and how the information will be used to guide and evaluate the project's impact.
-Describe the process to accurately report data.
+- c.
+Capabilities and Competencies - Describe the skills and abilities required to accomplish the goals and objectives of the project and experience implementing strategies that reduce violent crime through enhanced partnerships and community engagement. - d.
+Plan for Collecting the Data Required for This Solicitation's Performance Measures - Describe the process for measuring project performance. - Identify who will collect the data; who is responsible for performance measurements; and how the information will be used to guide and evaluate the project's impact. - Describe the process to accurately report data.

 Note: An applicant is not required to submit performance data with the application.
-Rather, performance measure information is included to provide notice that award recipients will be required to submit performance data as part of each award's reporting requirements.
+Rather, performance measure information is included as a notification that award recipients will be required to submit performance data as part of each award's reporting requirements.
+Some measures are presented as examples, while others are the exact measures that every recipient will be expected to address.

 OJP will require each award recipient to submit regular performance data that show the completed work's results.
 The performance data directly relate to the solicitation goals and objectives identified in the "Goals and Objectives" section.
 Applicants can visit OJP's performance measurement page at www.ojp.gov/performance for more information on performance measurement activities.